-SNAP is structured - and funded - as an entitlement program, meaning that anyone who meets the eligibility criteria can participate.55 This allows most workers with fluctuating incomes to regain access to benefits quickly during downswings.
+SNAP is structured - and funded - as an entitlement program, meaning that anyone who meets the eligibility criteria can participate64.
+This allows most workers with fluctuating incomes to regain access to benefits quickly during downswings.
 Other programs, such as child care or housing assistance, are often subject to funding limitations that lead to long wait times.
 A worker may therefore be reluctant to accept a raise or additional hours that could render them ineligible because they may not be able to reenroll quickly in those programs if circumstances change.
 SNAP is structured to avoid this dilemma.

-The program also gives workers preferential treatment, allowing a deduction for earned income - but not for unearned income - from the net income calculation.56 This means that a household with workers will receive a larger SNAP benefit than a same-sized household with income from unearned sources.
+The program also gives workers preferential treatment, allowing a deduction for earned income - but not for unearned income - from the net income calculation65.
+This means a household with workers will receive a larger SNAP benefit than a same-sized household with income from unearned sources.
 Benefits also phase out slowly as incomes rise, so most households will see an increase in their total income - earnings plus SNAP benefits - when their earnings go up modestly.

-Some households, however, may face a benefit "cliff" if an increase in earnings puts them over the 130% of FPL limit.57 Once earnings exceed the limit, even by a little bit, a household loses eligibility in the program.
+Some households, however, may face a benefit "cliff" if an increase in earnings puts them over the income limit 66.
+Once earnings exceed the limit, even by a little bit, a household loses eligibility in the program.
 If the increase was less than what the household was receiving in benefits, their total income will decrease and the household becomes worse off despite the added income.